 Dr. Kelly Brogan MD a Manhattan-based holistic psychiatrist highlights the non-sexual side effects/harms antidepressants can haver in her article here.
 Dr. Brogan particularly pays attention to the fact that these drugs can be habit forming.
 Coming off these drugs can produce and exacerbate the original physical and emotional components that you may have been experiencing.
 Stopping these drugs can become overwhelming for many people.
 They may not have the necessary support to help them through the physical and emotional manifestations.
 Some people may consider themselves relapsing.
 Instead the manifestations are most likely due to coming off the drug.
 In this situation, the person thinks going back on the drug will manage the manifestations, which is true because the drug will aid emotional blunting.
 But then they are faced with the side effects again .
 It becomes a deleterious spiral – thus habit forming.
 See definition of habit here.

-Antidepressants can be effective for some people.
+Antidepressants can be effective for some people, but for others not.
 However, its important to recognise the social and psychological side effects of antidepressants in sexual relationships because these can have profound consequences.
 Antidepressants effect the ability to feel emotions.
 Blunting emotions during romantic love suppresses one to obsessively think about the other and limits partnered focussed attention.
 Yearning and sexual energy is also involved in the motivational drive to attachment with a partner.
 A decline in sexual energy in long term partners can alter feelings of attachment.
 Partnered attachment is characterised by things such as grooming, separation anxiety, nesting, being near of each other, sharing, comfort, security, emotional togetherness.
 Often feeling happy with each other.